reganmarie/DealerVision/README.md

 #####
 ## Sales microservice

 The sales microservice has three models: SalesPerson, Customer, and SalesRecord.
 The SalesRecord model has foreign keys for the SalesPerson model, the Customer Model, and the AutomobileVO object.
 Therefore, when a sales record is created, it is associated with a salesperson, a customer, and a specific automobile that is identified by its VIN number.
+Additionally, each model has RESTful API endpoints to create, read, update, and delete data.

 To ensure that the sales microservice is always up-to-date with the inventory, a poller is used to periodically import the VIN numbers from the inventory microservice.
 A person cannot sell a car that is not listed in the inventory, nor can a person sell a car that has already been sold.